Supporting First-Generation Students at Saint Mary’s

 Based on research, access and support ensure students served through the university’s Lasallian Catholic network succeed both academically and beyond the classroom.
 The cost of a scholarship for one year, including support services, is approximately $46,000 per student.
 There are currently 30 FGI Scholars at Saint Mary’s University of Minnesota.
 Additionally, through the innovative Countdown to College academic boot camp, started in 2010, Saint Mary’s has prepared over 200 high school students during the summers of their pre-collegiate academic years.
 This program is preparing young students for success in high school as well as college.

-To be a part of this transformational philanthropy, contact Alisa Macksey, Dean, Student Success and First Generation Initiative at email@example.com or Mary Worley, senior development director, at firstname.lastname@example.org.
+To be a part of this transformational philanthropy, contact Dr. Jennifer Hanifl, Director of First Generation Initiative at firstname.lastname@example.org or the Advancement Office at email@example.com.